Amirrezanf/Python/README.md

 Hello there!
 These are all my projects.
-The shot from open.kattis website is in open.kattis.zip Amirreza Norouzi Firooz
+The shot from open.kattis website is in open.kattis.zip.

+ Amirreza Norouzi Firooz